 - Basic knowledge in probability, statistical inference and regression analysis on the level of Devore, Farnum and Doi, “Applied Statistics for Engineers and Scientists”, 2014 Cengage Learning.

 - User knowledge of R, MATLAB, Python or any other statistical software.

 - The students are able to analyse data by Generalized Linear and Additive Models (GLM and GAM) and understand the benefits that these model approaches offer for the analysis of normally and non-normally distributed response variables.

 - The students understand when causal reasoning is important and what regression and machine learning are actually doing.
 They understand the importance of the data generating process.
 They can determine causal effects from observational data using graphical models.

 - The students acquire a comprehensive overview how the open source statistical environment R is used and are able to perform a data analysis applying the techniques introduced in the course on real data sets.

 First Part (8 weeks):

-- Review of the concepts of multiple linear regression analysis with respect to inference, prediction, model evaluation and variable selection.
+- Review of the concepts of multiple linear regression analysis with respect to inference, prediction, model evaluation and model building.
 Introducing some advanced topics in linear regression modelling.
 (3 weeks)

 - Extending the linear regression model to generalized linear and additive models including logistic, Poisson, and Gamma regression.
 Revise inference, evaluation and variable selection for such models.
 (5 weeks)